HardlyDifficult/Tutorials/Quaternions.md

 #### 3.7.1) Dot Product / Quaternion.Dot

-Dot product is a fast operation which informs you how well aligned two rotations are to each other.
-A dot product of 1 means the two rotations are identical and -1 means they are oriented in opposite directions.
+Dot product is a fast operation which informs you how well-aligned two rotations are to each other.
+A dot product of 1 means the two rotations are identical, and -1 means they are oriented in opposite directions.

-Note that the dot product does not include direction.  e.g. a value of .9 tells you that you are nearly facing the same direction but does not give you enough information to rotate closer to 1.
+The dot product does not include direction.
+For example, a value of .9 tells you that you are nearly facing the same direction, but does not give you enough information to rotate closer to 1.

 ```csharp
 float dot = Quaternion.Dot(a, b);